-This year, due to rules banning meetings of more than two households, there are likely to be a large increase in at home firework displays, making pet safety on Bonfire Night more challenging than ever.
+Now we can finally get together again, there is likely to be a large increase in at home firework displays, making pet safety on Bonfire Night more challenging than ever.
 Pet owners who usually go to great lengths to keep their pets calm for one or two local displays may now be exposed to many more.
 Fireworks are terrifying and can cause injury to pets, livestock and wildlife.

 Thousands of animals are affected by unplanned and random fireworks each year including 62% of dogs, 54% of cats and 55% of horses.
 That number is very likely to increase this year due to an increase in firework displays.
 Fireworks can be purchased from 15th October to 10th November and the lack of organised displays may increase the nights they are actually used around this time.